Why you can't find a job

 That's why advice like this is bad:

-Also, the more people who can do same job as you are, the lower the salary and benefits you can ask for.
+Also, the more people who can do the same job as you, the lower the salary and benefits you can ask for.

 Companies are spending a lot of money on products that are unprofitable (like some AI and crypto companies) and overpaying for cloud services.